 We do not take appointments to see advisors.
-When you arrive in Academic Advising Services we will assign an advisor to you.
+When you arrive in Academic Advising Center we will assign an advisor to you.

 Can I request a specific advisor or see someone in my major?

-You may request a specific advisor when you come to Academic Advising Services.
+You may request a specific advisor when you come to Academic Advising Center.
 If the advisor is available you may see them.